levyleduc/BlockCov/README.md

 ![](README_files/figure-markdown_github/fig5-1.png)

 The permutation to make the block structure appear is available from .
-The corresponding estimated correlation matrix in which the columns have been permuted in order to make the block structure appear is obtained using the following lines and is displayed in Figure :
+The corresponding estimated correlation matrix in which the columns have been permuted in order to make the block structure appear is obtained using the following lines and is displayed in the following figure:

 ``` r
 ord <- res_samp$order